Ensembl/ensembl-genomio/README.md

 * [trf_split_run.bash](scripts/trf_split_run.bash) -- a trf wrapper with chunking support to be used with [ensembl-production-imported DNAFeatures pipeline](https://github.com/Ensembl/ensembl-production-imported/tree/main/src/perl/Bio/EnsEMBL/EGPipeline/PipeConfig/DNAFeatures_conf.pm) (see [doc](docs/trf_split_run.md))

+## CI/CD bits
+As for now some [Gitlab CI](https://docs.gitlab.com/ee/ci/) pipelines introduced to keep things in shape.
+Though, this bit is in constant development.
+Some documentatin can be found in [docs for GitLab CI/CD](docs/cicd_gitlab.md)

 ## Various docs
 See [docs](docs)